Read This First

 Prompt 2: Why do top-down interventions that attempt to “correct” pricing frequently fail?

-The section turns on Distortion of Supply and Demand Signals, Creation of Black Markets and Informal Economies, and Incentives to Decrease Quality.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Distortion of Supply and Demand Signals, Creation of Black Markets and Informal Economies, and Incentives to Decrease Quality in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Distortion of Supply and Demand Signals distinct from Creation of Black Markets and Informal Economies.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Distortion of Supply and Demand Signals distinct from Creation of Black Markets and Informal Economies.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Supply and Demand Imbalances